 - 3 tbsp nutritional yeast

 - 2 tbsp whole-wheat flour (for gluten free gravy - use rice flour)

 - ¼ tsp ground black pepper

-- In a large sauce pan, heat olive oil.
+- In a large sauce pan, heat olive oil (or vegetable broth).

 - Add onion and mushrooms and saute three minutes.

 - Add garlic and poultry seasoning and sauté until onion is translucent about another minute or two.

 - Add red wine and cook one minute, stirring constantly.
 Stir in remaining 3 cups of broth and fresh herbs.
 Bring to a boil, reduce heat and simmer.